 Melissa is a writer and editor who listens deeply in order to suggest how to effectively braid the threads of your story together.

-In her late teens, Melissa began publishing poetry (Southern Poetry Review, Number One, Cumberland Poetry Review) and winning writing awards (ARTS Award: National Foundation for the Advancement of the Arts, National Scholastic Gold Writing Award, Presidential Scholar Finalist for Writing).
+In her late teens, Melissa began publishing poetry under her maiden name, Melissa N. Warren (Southern Poetry Review, Number One, Cumberland Poetry Review) and winning writing awards (ARTS Award: National Foundation for the Advancement of the Arts, National Scholastic Gold Writing Award, Presidential Scholar Finalist for Writing).

 After completing her education at Skidmore College in 2002, she spent a few months working for Homeland Security before she began traveling the world.
 Melissa documented her experiences in a travel column (Views from A Broad, The Nashville Scene), helped organize monthly writing events in Amsterdam (wordsinhere), and also worked as a crime reporter (The Review Appeal).
 All of this enriched her world view and enhanced her writing style.